ankitkataria/ankitkataria.github.io/_posts/2019-08-20-GSoC-final-report.md

 ### Work left

 Currently, I’m working on implementing a staging environment for CircuitVerse.
-It was addition suggested by me in the proposal and is being actively worked on right now.
+It was an addition suggested by me in the proposal and is being actively worked on right now.
 The basic idea is having a special branch that deploys an image of the repository to a staging environment so that it can be tested by all the developers.
 It’s major application will be in testing simulator feature additions.

 ### GSoC Experience